automl/SMAC3/doc/manual.rst

         * *run_obj:* This parameter tells *SMAC* what is to be optimized, i.e. runtime or (solution) quality.

-        * *overall_obj:* Specifies how to evaluat the performance values, e.g as mean or PARX.
+        * *overall_obj:* Specifies how to evaluate the performance values, e.g as mean or PARX.

-        * *cutoff_time:* Gives the target algorithms cuttof time.
+        * *cutoff_time:* The target algorithms cutoff time.

         * *wallclock-limit:* This parameter is used to give the time budget for the configuration task in seconds.